-2. Governance
+3. Governance

-The City of London Corporation's Court of Common Council and Finance Committee have delegated the investment management responsibility of the Fund to the Investment Committee which in turn has charged the detailed investment arrangements to the Financial Investment Board.
+The City of London Corporation's Court of Common Council and Finance Committee have delegated the investment management responsibility of the Fund to the Investment Committee which in turn has charged the detailed investment arrangements to the Financial Investment Board (hereafter, the "Board").
 The main areas of investment responsibility include: